Stroudy/Stroudy/README.md

 `Aspiring Web Developer`

-<p align="left">I'm Steven Stroud, an aspiring web developer on a journey to master the art of `<coding>`.
+<p align="left">I'm Steven Stroud, an aspiring web developer on a journey to master the art of coding.
 With a strong foundation in HTML and CSS, I'm currently diving deep into JavaScript to enhance my skills and bring my web development projects to life.</p>

 <h2 align="left">💻 Current Focus:</h2>